marksniper/Network-Intrusion-Detection-System/README.md

 ```
 The previous command install permits to get the caret library.

 For keras, it is necessary to solve different dependencies, as Anaconda.
-The dependencies vary for different Operating  System \(OS\) used.
+The dependencies vary for different Operating  System used.
 I advice to follow the istruction that are presented in official Keras site, [available there](https://keras.rstudio.com/).

 ### Installing